andrewconnell/TrainingContent/Graph/01-3 Capabilities/Demos/04-insights/README.md

 This demo uses Visual Studio 2017.
 It also requires an Office 365 subscription and a user with administrative privileges.

 ## 4. Developing insights with Microsoft Graph
-This demo will show how to use the Insights resource with Microsoft Graph.
+This lab will show how to use the Insights resource with Microsoft Graph.

 ### Register the application